SESYNC-ci/sesync-ci.github.io/blog/_posts/2021-08-17-summer-institute-2021.md

 The most common thing we saw in students' feedback was how much they appreciated getting some hands-on experience with that kind of remote collaboration.
 So I think the most important accomplishment from the 2021 CSI was giving participants that practice.
 Other coaches echoed that sentiment.

 What could we have done better?

-There was a decent amount of interaction between teams but we could have done more to foster it.
+**More interaction among teams.** There was a decent amount of interaction between teams but we could have done more to foster it.
 That has always been a challenge of the virtual format.
 Maybe next time we could more explicitly take advantage of some of the overlaps among teams?
 For example we had three teams that were working with coral reefs, and a couple of teams looking at migration and livelihoods of farmers in developing countries.
 We could have sorted the teams out by topics and given teams with overlapping topics a chance to interact.

-Another thing that we are still trying to work out for the virtual format is how to maximize participation and engagement in the lessons.
+**Better engagement with lessons.** Another thing that we are still trying to work out for the virtual format is how to maximize participation and engagement in the lessons.
 In the previous in-person incarnations of CSI, we held lessons in the morning and teams worked independently in the afternoon, so everyone was at least present for each lesson.
 In the virtual CSI, participants had a greater incentive to spend a lot of time working on their own projects and skip some of the lessons.
 This is hard to avoid in the virtual format, especially when the week is so packed with work and material to cover.